AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 An image of the fresco should be displayed in the room during the installation as another level of security to avoid errors.

-The double-sided foam tape will be used to fix the cubes to the wall.
+The double-sided foam tape will be used to stick the cubes to the wall.
 A piece of tape about 2.5cm / 0.984252 inches will be placed in order to touch 4 Rubik's cubes at the same time.
 Some foam tape will be added to the extremity to reinforce the fixation.

 The pieces of tape will be added to the wall during the draw of the grid, so during the placement of the Rubik's cubes, only the protective tape will need to be removed.
 This procedure will also avoid errors in tape placement.